bobshort4bobby4/Tom-Crean-pp1/README.md

   1. The header takes up too much space in landscape mode.
 I would like to reduce the height of the header and hide/reduce the header image.
     This should aid ease of use.
   1. The image number on the sliding gallery would be replaced with an informative caption specific to each slide.
 This should aid effectiveness.
-  1. The contact form should be styled and the submit button linked to mailing list.
+  1. The contact form should be styled and the submit button linked to a mailing list.
   1. An interactive element could be introduced in the form of a on-line quiz.
   1. Animation could be introduced as, for example, a moving timeline/route-marker.